Stan Wright (track coach): Personal life

 Wright served in the United States Army Air Forces from November 1945 to January 1947.
 On leaving, he trained first as a coach at Springfield College, then earned a master's degree in education at Teachers College, Columbia University.
 On graduation, Wright could not find work in the north of the United States so had to move south for a coaching job.

 After retirement, he remained active despite a stroke and multiple heart by-pass surgery.
-He died in Harris, Texas on November 6, 1998 following a long illness, two days after that of his cousin, Larry Ellis, who had been Head Coach of the 1984 United States Olympic Team and the former President of USA Track and Field Organisation.
+He died in Harris, Texas on November 6, 1998 following a long illness, two days after the death of his cousin, Larry Ellis, who had been head coach of the 1984 United States Olympic Team and the former president of USA Track and Field Organisation.